Raeberac/adscript/README.md

 ## Key Features
 * **Complex Password Gen:** It doesn't just use "Password123".
 It pulls from four different character sets to make sure it clears AD complexity requirements every time.
 * **OU Selection:** Instead of copy-pasting DistinguishedNames, the script pulls a list of available OUs and lets you pick by number.
-* **Safety:** I removed the 'delete OU' command to prevent accidental disasters.
-I also added a confirmation prompt for deleting users.
 * **Logging:** Everything is saved to `C:\ADScriptLog.txt`.
 If a command fails, the script catches the error and logs the specific reason why.

 ## How it works